FAO's role in nutrition

 Emerging challenges, such as climate change, environmental sustainability and rapid technological shifts, are transforming food systems and raising questions about how to feed a growing world population in sustainable ways.

 At the same time, uneven economic growth, social and economic transformations and other factors are shaping food systems and diets.
 As a result, the prevalence of overweight, obesity and related non-communicable diseases are increasing while undernutrition and micronutrient deficiencies persist.

 FAO Nutrition Strategy seeks to improve diets and raise levels of nutrition through a people-centered approach:

-- Research on and release of evidence, data and guidelines on food-based nutrition including food composition, dietary assessment, human requirements and food-based indicators).
+- Research on and release of evidence, data and guidelines on food-based nutrition including food composition, nutrition assessment and food-based indicators, and human requirements ).

-- Develop countries’ capacities to evaluate and monitor nutrition situations, analyze options, and implement agricultural programmes and policies that impact positively on nutrition.
+- Develop countries’ capacities to evaluate and monitor nutrition situations, analyze options, and implement agricultural policies and programmes that impact positively on nutrition.

 - Provide tools, guidance and support for the scaling up of proper nutrition education and consumer awareness at national and local levels.

 - Pulses and food & nutrition education in schools

 - SAVE FOOD: Global Initiative on Food Loss and Waste Reduction